podio-community/podio-php/CONTRIBUTING.md

 ## Versioning

-Versioning generally follows: https://semver.org/.
+Visioning generally follows: https://semver.org/.
 New versions should be cut as often as necessary.
 With each release `CHANGES.md` is updated.

 ## Feature Requests / Issues